 Fast Facts and Statistics on Asbestos and Mesothelioma

-In-depth research studies examined the effects asbestos had on workers as well as others contaminated by second-hand asbestos exposure.
-These studies compiled many alarming statistics.
+In-depth research studies examined the effects of asbestos on workers and others contaminated by secondhand exposure.
+These studies revealed many alarming statistics.

-However, exposure to every type of asbestos fiber posed a high risk for humans to develop respiratory diseases like asbestosis and mesothelioma.
+However, exposure to every type of asbestos places humans at risk of developing respiratory diseases like asbestosis, mesothelioma, and asbestos-related lung cancer.

-Overwhelming evidence supports statistics proving the amount of exposure, the exposure duration or time length, and the specific asbestos fiber type had a cumulative effect on the chance a worker developed asbestos-related diseases.
+Overwhelming evidence supports statistics showing that the amount of exposure, the exposure duration or time length, and the specific form of asbestos had a cumulative effect on the chance a worker developed asbestos-related diseases.

 These credible organizations support asbestos research: